marcobacelo/edge-platform-local/docs/DEPLOYMENT_GUIDE.md

 4. Sending messages through SQS and following them through the pipeline.
 5. Reading data both via DynamoDB and the Edge API.
 6. Cleaning everything up safely.

-For conceptual details and future extensions, see `README.md` and the architecture diagram in `docs/edge-platform-architecture.drawio`.